Cray-HPE/docs-csm/operations/firmware/FAS_Use_Cases.md

         The time it takes for a firmware action to finish varies.
 It can be a few minutes or over 20 minutes depending on response time.

-        The air-cooled node BMC automatically reboots after the BMC or iLO 5 firmware has been loaded.
+        The air-cooled node BMC automatically reboots after the BMC, iLO 5, or iLO 6 firmware has been loaded.

 1. Retrieve the `operationID` and verify that the update is complete.